 So for this Tuesday, as for last week, repeat what we did this past Thursday based on the training plan we sent out last week.

 Welcome to those of you just joining us.
 I hope you can make the run this Tuesday.
-Just look for the group at Barclays and introduce yourself.
+Just look for the group at the entrance to the church gardens and introduce yourself.
 This is a very friendly group and they will take care of you!

-Our beginner groups in the past have found it really helpful to set up a beginner What’sApp group and you guys are already on the ball with that!
+Thank you to Sue for setting up the What’sApp group!
 This makes it easy to connect with one another if you can’t make a Tuesday or Thursday run.
 For example, if you can’t make a run, you can send out a message and see if someone else might be around to run with you another time.
 This is just for you guys – the coaches don’t need to be on it.
-Here is the link to join: https://chat.whatsapp.com/B6BzYbPSs9GKSXL3doUNCq
+Here is the link to join if you are not already on it:

 This week we will be adding one 3 minute interval running interval to our two minute ones.
 It is absolutely essential we keep the pace very very slow so we don’t allow our heart rates to get too high, both for psychological reasons (so you don’t feel exhausted and worn out when you finish, and start hating it) and for physiological ones (as most of you haven’t run before, you need to give your bodies time to adjust to keep injuries at bay).
 Please let us know if anything is hurting.
 Most aches and pains can be quite easily addressed early on – it’s continuing to run on an injury that causes bigger problems.
 We have a list of professionals (physios, osteopaths, etc.) that our runners use that we can share with you – just ask!